byjg/php-restserver/docs/error-handler.md

 ## Enabling The Twirp Error Handler

-If you are implementing a callback or API that connects to a service handler then you might need return the errors as the twirp service expects.
+If you are implementing a callback or API that connects to a service handler then you might need to return the errors as the twirp service expects.

 To do that change the OutputProcessor to `JsonTwirpOutputProcessor`.